 Be More Than a Bystander is a groundbreaking initiative between the Ending Violence Association of British Columbia (EVA BC) and the BC Lions aimed at increasing the understanding regarding the impact of men’s violence against women.
 The program will break the silence surrounding violence against women and girls by providing tools, language and practical ideas about how to be more than a bystander, how to speak up and how to communicate that violence and abuse is not acceptable.
-Partners include the BC Ministry of Children and Family Development and Encana Corporation while also supported by the BC Federation of Labour.
+Partners include the BC Ministry of Children and Family Development, and Teck Resources, while also supported by the BC Federation of Labour.

 This five-year initiative, guided by an advisory group of women who are experts in the area of violence against women, will see the BC Lions use their status and public profile to educate about violence against women in BC and urge everyone to ‘Break the Silence on Violence Against Women’.

 The overarching project consists of four components: